 Changes in blood flow may cause some noticeable changes in the person’s body.
 Hands and feet may become darker or paler and colder to the touch.
 The skin on the arms and legs may appear blotchy and purplish.
 This discoloration, called “mottling,” is the result of reduced blood flow.
 An increase in mottling can be a sign that death may be near.
 People who are dying are not usually aware of these changes and rarely feel discomfort from them.

 Some people develop a fever as they near death.
-The hospice nurse may give medication for the fever, but it does not always work to reduce the temperature.
-Most people do not appear uncomfortable as a result of fever.
+Medication may be given for the fever, but it does not always work to reduce the temperature.
+Most people do not appear uncomfortable because of fever.

 As death approaches, it is common to feel fear and anxiety about the dying process and death itself.
 The person who is dying may show their anxiety through anger, withdrawal, restlessness, demanding behavior, irritability or crying.

 Most people feel some level of anxiety at times.
 Some ways to ease anxiety include comforting them with understanding, touch, active listening, calmness and medication.